Master's Programme in Chemistry – Physical Chemistry

 During the first semester you will study chemistry courses which provide you with the theoretical and experimental skills needed for the subsequent semesters, Some of these courses are common to other specialisations in the Master Programme in Chemistry.
 The semester ends with a profile course in physical chemistry.

-The third semester you will have a course in statistical thermodynamics and simulation methods, as well as an advanced course in laser spectroscopy taught by leading experts in the field.
+The third semester you will have a course in statistical thermodynamics and simulation methods, as well as a course in advanced laser spectroscopy taught by leading experts in the field.

 Courses within the programme